 Afterlife

-Between Presence and Absence
+Between Presence and Absence.
+Between Fragile and Decayed.

 My interest is in documentation and abstraction—recording clues about the passage of time while engaging with light, shadow and shape.
-The mystery of each image is meant to remain; I invite each viewer to create a story based on what they see.
+The mystery of each image is meant to remain.
+I invite each viewer to create a story based on what they see.

 I recently re-engaged with photographs by John Divola and have found new meaning in his words: “I view photographs as artifacts of experience — traces of decisions made in time and space.
 My aim is not to illustrate ideas but to express a visual experience, a tension between presence and absence, between the fragile and the decayed.”